Everything you need to know about the Win Butler allegations and whether the Glasgow Hydro gig will go ahead

-Arcade Fire: What has Win Butler been accused of, how has he responded, what has Régine Chassagne said, and has the Arcade Fire Glasgow Hydro gig been cancelled?
+Is the Arcade Fire Glasgow Hydro Gig Cancelled: What has Win Butler been accused of, how has he responded, what have Faust and Régine Chassagne said?

 Arcade Fire’s UK tour is set to start this week – but allegations of sexual misconduct have shattered the group’s squeaky-clean image.